-The Community Reference Group will provide important input as we plan for and consider the physical, engineering and environment impacts leading up to the sand recycling pipeline becoming operational in 2023.
-The group will provide valuable links to the wider community.
+The Community Reference Group provides important input as we plan for and consider the physical, engineering and environment impacts leading up to the sand recycling pipeline becoming operational in 2023.
+The group provides valuable links to the wider community.

 An initial series of online meetings were held in April 2020 with representatives from councils and the community.
 This was the beginning of an information exchange process to enable community to present their initial views and questions.